Symplectic Neural Flows for Modeling and Discovery: Methodology

 \subsection{The \texttt{SympFlow} architecture}

 \texttt{SympFlow} generalizes the gradient modules of SympNets \cite{jin2020sympnets} to accommodate time dependence.
 Each of its layers is the exact time-$t$ flow of a suitable time-dependent Hamiltonian system.
 This design ensures the approximated Hamiltonian flow retains the essential symplectic structure across layers.

 More specifically, \texttt{SympFlow} is defined by composing exact flow maps of time-dependent Hamiltonians, each of which depends either on position or momentum, but not both.
-Hence, given an arbitrary continuously differentiable function $V_{\pos}:\R\times \R^d \to \R$, we can consider the flow map (starting from time $0$):
+Hence, given an arbitrary \two{twice} continuously differentiable function $V_{\pos}:\R\times \R^d \to \R$, we can consider the flow map (starting from time $0$):